kriskowal/q/README.md

 ```

 Q promises provide a ``fail`` shorthand for ``then`` when you are only
-interested in handling the error.
+interested in handling the error:

 ```javascript
 var bar = foo()